projectatomic/atomic-site/source/docs/docker-image-author-guidance.md

 derived from an image that uses a non-root user `swuser`, then `RUN` commands in your `Dockerfile` will run as `swuser`.

-We suggest handling this situation by changing the user to root at the beginning of a `Dockerfile` to perform actions that require root access, then changing back to the correct user with another `USER` instruction:
+If you need to run as root, you should change the user to root at the beginning of your `Dockerfile` then change back to the correct user with another `USER` instruction:

     USER root
     RUN yum install -y <some package>